joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 First, it reaches into all the other threads and muddies things up.

 Second, you might have to get really big before it’s much of a concern for you.
-It could be an area where, if you were to map out your Level on all 5 threads like the radars I’ve been showing you, it could dramatically lower your average score, right?

-The problem is that you don’t really need it until your partners or customers tell you they NEED IT NOW if you have even the smallest shot of working with them.
+You don’t really need it until your partners or customers tell you they NEED IT NOW if you have even the smallest shot of working with them.

 Early on, you’re facing a lot of pendulum swings between your team and developers who want to ship.
 One day they’ll say, “we need API versioning,